 The key takeaways from the presentation include:

-To encourage new hires to settle in easily, the brand drives a collaborative style of learning and allows new starters to meet senior management, CEO Reed Hastings, and a dedicated mentor from the very beginning.
+The brand drives a collaborative learning style to encourage new hires to settle in quickly.
+It allows new starters to meet senior management, CEO Reed Hastings, and a dedicated mentor from the very beginning.

 At Google, 80% of all tracked training is run through an employee-to-employee network called "g2g" (Googler-to-Googler).
 This volunteer teaching network comprises 6,000+ Google employees who help their peers learn and grow by teaching courses, providing 1:1 mentoring, and designing learning materials.
 The end goal is to offer first-hand knowledge across fields, from employees to employees.
 This program is extremely successful as it: